 On top of it, Faisal’s house was on the other corner of Srinagar, about 30 kilometers away from where we were.
 By the time we finally started from our hotel, it was already 8 PM.
 We rode through the entire Srinagar and arrived at Faisal’s at around 9 PM.

 This was making me a bit nervous.
 No matter how much we rushed, there was no way that we could have had dinner and be on our way back before 10 at least.

 Somehow I was not really very comfortable with the idea of riding through Srinagar in the night with all the security and Army around.

 A Delicious Kashmiri Dinner

 All my fears however proved to be for nothing.
 We rode through Srinagar and arrived at our hotel safe and sound.
-No one stopped us, no one bothered us.
-We traveled like we do in any other city at night.
+No-one stopped us, no one bothered us.
+We traveled as we do in any other city at night.
 It just felt so normal and so regular with absolutely nothing sinister about it.

 - Journey Ahead: Sightseeing in Srinagar and Drive to Gurez Valley